 Typical Behavior & Temperament

-Whisker Shrimp are larger than Ghost Shrimp, though, and the easiest way to spot the difference in the two is to look for the small orange bands that Ghost Shrimp have on their whiskers.
+Whisker shrimp are larger than ghost shrimp, though, and the easiest way to spot the difference between the two is to look for the small orange bands that ghost shrimp have on their antennae.

 Appearance & Varieties

-They have long whiskers like other dwarf shrimp.
-These whiskers have an orange band around them that should be easy to spot once they hold still.
+They have long antennae like other dwarf shrimp.
+These antennae have an orange band around them that should be easy to spot once they hold still.
 They only reach up to 2 inches in length, and usually stay closer to 1 inch.

-If your shrimp is larger than this and lacks the orange bands on the whiskers, then you likely have a Whisker Shrimp and not a Ghost Shrimp.
+If your shrimp is larger than this and lacks the orange bands on the antennae, then you likely have a whisker shrimp and not a ghost shrimp.

 How to Take Care of Ghost Shrimp

-Ghost Shrimp are very small creatures and can be kept in relatively small tanks.
-It’s best to give them a minimum of 5 gallons to live in, though, and many people recommend a 10-gallon tank for Ghost Shrimp to be happiest and healthiest.
+Ghost shrimp are very small creatures and can be kept in relatively small tanks.
+It’s best to give them a minimum of 5 gallons to live in, though, and many people recommend a 10-gallon tank for ghost shrimp.

 Water Temperature & pH

-These shrimp can thrive in a tank temperature in the 72–82˚F range, and some people have reported having luck with them happily existing slightly above or below that range.
+These shrimp can thrive in a tank temperature in the 15 – 27 ˚C (59–81˚F) range, and some people have reported having luck with them happily existing slightly above or below that range.
 They prefer a pH of 7.0–8.0, which is a slightly smaller pH range than some of the other varieties of dwarf shrimp, like Neocaridinas.

 Are Ghost Shrimp Good Tank Mates?

-Ghost Shrimp make excellent tankmates!
+Ghost shrimp make excellent tankmates!
 They are peaceful and usually keep to themselves.
-They are happiest in an environment with other shrimp present, which provides them a sense of security.

 What to Feed Your Ghost Shrimp

-When it comes time to feed your Ghost Shrimp, they will happily eat most shrimp foods offered to them.
+When it comes time to feed your ghost shrimp, they will happily eat most shrimp foods offered to them.
 You can also feed them algae pellets, fish food, and they will even eat leftover pieces of bloodworms and other small animals you may feed to your tank residents.
-You can offer fresh steamed or blanched veggies, like zucchini and kale, sometimes too.
+You can offer fresh steamed or blanched veggies, like zucchini and kale as well.